 Capturing a screen portion

-To capture a portion of the screen, choose the third leftmost icon labeled Capture Selected Portion (as a quick tip, note that pressing the Space bar cycles between recording all or part of your Mac screen).
-Doing so will load your previous selection unless Remember Last Selection has been deselected from the Options menu.
+To capture a portion of the screen, choose the third leftmost icon labeled Capture Selected Portion (as a quick tip, note that pressing the Space bar cycles between recording all or parts of your Mac screen).
+Doing so will load your previous selection unless Remember Last Selection is unticked in the Options menu.

 If Remember Last Selection is off, create a selection from scratch by moving the crosshair to where you’d like to start the screenshot and drag to select an area.
 Use the dots on the sides of the selection to refine the area, then hit the Capture button on the rightmost side.